Innuendo

 Written by Queen

 A slightly different version with different vocals from Freddie.
-This is an edit of a demo version.
-Definately not as good as the final version that appears on the album.
+This is an edit of a demo version, which is not as good as the final album version.

 Delilah (Demo Version) 4:16